AnnaGenina/pyGravSphere/README.md

 /Users/Nerd/Desktop/MyWorkDir/ZhaoConst3Plum/Submissions/
 ```

 you will find your submission scripts as well as the *priors.txt* file.
 This is full of default **pyGravSphere** priors.
 Now you might want to change those.
 To do so, simply edit the lower and upper priors on each parameter.
-If you decide you want to keep any of the parameters constant, simply edit the last column and make sure "min" and "max" values are the same.
+If you decide you want to keep any of the parameters constant, simply edit the second last column and make sure "min" and "max" values are the same.
 So, for example, if I want to keep the inner slope *gamma* at 1, I will edit the priors:

 ```
 rhos rhosmin rhosmax rhosconst 5 10.
 False VAR